cn0047/stash/ed/db/README.md

 Replication needed for high availability (in case node die - you'll have all data).

+When write to two tables (create relation records) wrap it by transaction.

+Normalisation not needed when we have: a very big count of join tables; when data is not updating;

+Create table with `uuid()`.

 <br>DDL - Data Definition Language: `CREATE, ALTER, DROP, TRUNCATE...`.
 <br>DML - Data Manipulation Language: `SELECT, INSERT, UPDATE, DELETE...`.
 <br>DCL - Data Control Language: `GRANT, REVOKE`.